tkoop/your-custom-bible/README.md

 ## License

 + The code is licensed under the MIT license (see `LICENSE`).
-+ For the content license, see https://berean.bible/licensing.htm
++ The Borean Bible is public domain, or see https://berean.bible/licensing.htm